tiendq/SQLiteCpp/README.md

 - an STL implementation (even an old one, like the one provided with VC6 should work)
 - exception support (the class `Exception` inherits from `std::runtime_error`)
-- the SQLite library (3.7.15 minimum from 2012-12-12) either by linking to it dynamicaly or statically (install the `libsqlite3-dev` package under Debian/Ubuntu/Mint Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows), with the [`SQLITE_ENABLE_COLUMN_METADATA` macro](http://www.sqlite.org/compile.html#enable_column_metadata) defined.
+- the SQLite library (3.7.15 minimum from 2012-12-12) either by linking to it dynamicaly or statically (install the `libsqlite3-dev` package under Debian/Ubuntu/Mint Linux), or by adding its source file in your project code base (source code provided in `sqlite3` for Windows), with the [`SQLITE_ENABLE_COLUMN_METADATA`](http://www.sqlite.org/compile.html#enable_column_metadata) macro defined.

 ## Getting started
 ### Installation

-To use this wrapper, you need to add the SQLiteC++ source files from the `src` directory in your project code base, and compile/link against the sqlite library.
+To use this wrapper, you need to add the SQLiteC++ source files from the `src` directory in your project code base, and compile/link against the `sqlite3` library.

 The easiest way to do this is to add the wrapper as a library.